 Sheridan's Canadian Music Theatre Project launches four new musicals

 Sheridan's Canadian Music Theatre Project (CMTP), under the leadership of Michael Rubinoff, Associate Dean of Visual and Performing Arts and CMTP Producer, is an international centre of excellence for the development of new musicals in Canada.
 Since its inception in 2011, 19 shows have been incubated and continue at various stages of development with four having professional premieres (Come From Away, The Theory of Relativity, Prom Queen and Marathon of Hope) and one opening on Broadway and receiving a Tony Award-nomination for Best Musical in 2017 (Come From Away).
-Click here to learn more about the CMTP and the works developed to date.

 The CMTP Festival of New Musicals provides audiences with the chance to be among the first to see new projects in development.
 Sheridan’s Bachelor of Music Theatre Performance Class of 2018 has been workshopping four new musicals this semester, under the guidance of leading theatre practitioners.